Short Term vs Long Term Health Insurance Plans | PolicyX

 • Short-term plans do not provide coverage for pre-existing conditions.

-• You cannot benefit from the NCB in short-term plans.
+• You cannot benefit from the No Claim Bonus (NCB) in short-term plans.

 • Short-term plans generally have less coverage for diseases and medical expenses compared to long-term plans.

-• They need frequent renewal, which may need a little more attention than long-term plans.
+• They need frequent renewal, which may require more attention than long-term plans.

 What is Long-Term Medical Insurance?

 Long-term health insurance is a health insurance plan with a tenure of around 2 to 3 years or more, depending on the insurer.
-Because of its permanent nature, policyholders can even get coverage for pre-existing diseases (PED).
+Due to its longer tenure, policyholders can get coverage for pre-existing diseases (PEDs).
 However, for the plan to cover pre-existing diseases, one would have to complete the waiting period specified under the plan.
-You can also get additional coverage for daycare treatments, comprehensive insurance plans where everything lies under an umbrella, which isn’t possible with short-term plans.
+Long-term plans also offer additional coverage for daycare treatments and comprehensive benefits, which may not be available with short-term plans.

 Benefits of Long-Term Health Plans